Bruce is an international investment banker with more than 25 years of experience in advising governments, boards and corporates .

 Lindsay is a Federal Prosecutor at the Office of the Commonwealth Director of Public Prosecutions and works in the Commercial, Financial and Corruption branch.
 She has experience in both civil and criminal complex litigation.
 Lindsay graduated with a Juris Doctor from the University of New South Wales in 2016.

-In a career of over 15 years in banking, finance and law, Michael has served in key roles including general management, strategy, distribution, treasury and product.
-He is currently Strategic Consultant to the co-founders of Harrison.ai, a leading clinician-led healthcare artificial intelligence company.
-Previously he spent more than a decade at the Westpac Group, and started his career as an M&A and capital markets lawyer in top tier law firms in Sydney and New York.
+Previously Michael spent more than a decade at the Westpac Group.
+He started his career as an M&A and capital markets lawyer in top tier law firms in Sydney and New York.

-In addition to regular pro bono consulting to the social sector, he is Chair of Milk Crate Theatre, Chair of the Young Ambassadors’ Committee, Museum of Contemporary Art Australia, and a Member of St Vincent’s Health Australia’s NSW Advisory Council.
+In addition to regular pro bono consulting to the social sector, he is Chair of Milk Crate Theatre and a Member of St Vincent’s Health Australia’s NSW Advisory Council.
 Michael holds Bachelors degrees in Arts & Law from UNSW and is a Graduate of the Australian Institute of Company Directors.